-The same item appears in Super Smash Bros.
-Brawl, with much the same effect.
-Humorously, the curry even affects ROB (who is a robot and has no visible orifice) and Falco (being a bird, he should be immune to spice).
+The same item appears in the Super Smash Bros. series starting from Brawl, with much the same effect.
+Humorously, the curry even affects ROB (who is a robot and has no visible orifice), Mega Man (who, while possessing a mouth, is still a robot), and Falco (being a bird, he should be immune to spice).

 Kingdom of Loathing has ability Chronic Indigestion gained from eating an ultra-spicy burrito made with enchanted beans.
 It does 10-15 HOT damage + however full you are.

 Blast Seeds cause you to exhale an explosion when you eat them in Pokémon Mystery Dungeon.
 Anyone caught in the blast takes damage.

 One of the mini-games in Rayman: Raving Rabbids 2 has the titular Rabbids using this as a means to cook chicken.

 There's a craftable food in World of Warcraft called Dragonbreath Chili.
 Eating it will cause the player to occasionally breathe fire that does minor damage to nearby enemies.
 During the Midsummer Fire Festival, some vendors sell a drink that causes the player to breathe fire, although unlike the chili it doesn't harm enemies.

 The Pandaren Brewmaster hero in Warcraft III also sports a flame breath attack where in he swigs alcohol from a giant keg and then spews the ignited mixture all over his enemies.
 If one casts "Drunken Haze" (more or less hurling booze on the enemy and rendering them instantly drunk!) they'll also ignite and take additional damage over several seconds as they burn!
 The Mists Of Pandaria expansion of World of Warcraft keeps this ability for monks who choose the Brewmaster talent tree.